01100100/trains/README.md

 ## Shoutouts

-This relies on [https://trainmap.ntag.fr/](https://trainmap.ntag.fr/) which is explained in the [blog post](https://ntag.fr/trainmap/).
+This project relies on [https://trainmap.ntag.fr/](https://trainmap.ntag.fr/) to fetch the geometric data for the train journeys.
+This is explained in the [blog post](https://ntag.fr/trainmap/).

 Big thanks to the OpenStreetMap community for providing the data to make this possible.